-The 'Delivery Notes' broadly classified into the following five categories are selected and audited in the manner shown against each:
+The 'Delivery Notes' broadly classified into the following five categories are selected and audited in the manner shown against each :-

+a

-selected and audited in the manner shown against each Category Points to be seen Issues to that all issues are confectly entracted from the issue Departments vouchers, into the statement; (Revenue • that the postings are correctly made into the and Capital) Transaction Registers; • that the total of monthly reports of issues for the month agrees with the General Books figures; that the issue rates are correct; that the allocation is not prima facie incorrect.
-Issues to • the purchase money is paid within the free time if Sales; the sales are made to outsiders.
-Interest should be recovered for payments exceeding free time. • the percentage charges prescribed in the code have been correctly levied; • only surplus or condemned articles are sold to Railway employees; • there is no tendency to issue frequently, ordinary articles which can be purchased easily by the employees in the market.
-Issues to • see that the issues and receipts are paired and that Inter-Depot sufficient action is taken to watch the Transfers acknowledgement of outstanding items.
-Issues to • the issue vouchers should be compared with the Workshops requisition to see that supplies are not made in excess of the quantity required and that the prices charged are correct.
-Other Same as above Delivery Notes
+Category Points to be seen

+Issues to Departments (Revenue and Capital) that all issues are correctly extracted from the issue vouchers, into the statement; that the postings are correctly made into the Transaction Registers; that the total of monthly reports of issues for the month agrees with the General Books figures; that the issue rates are correct; that the allocation is not prima facie incorrect.

+Issues to Sales; that the anocation is not prima facto medited. the purchase money is paid within the free time if the sales are made to outsiders.
+Interest should be recovered for payments exceeding free time. the percentage charges prescribed in the code have been correctly levied; only surplus or condemned articles are sold to Railway employees; there is no tendency to issue frequently, ordinary articles which can be purchased easily by the employees in the market.

+Issues to Inter-Depot Transfers

+Issues to Workshops the issue vouchers should be compared with the requisition to see that supplies are not made in excess of the quantity required and that the prices charged are correct.
+Same as above

+Other Delivery Notes